andrelkj/GravidadeZero/README.md

 ### Arguments

-Arguments can be used to reduce reuse and facilitate code maintenance once it's necessary to update and/or change only one element.
+Arguments can be used to reduce reusage and facilitate code maintenance once it's necessary to update and/or change only one element.
 For example:

 ```
 Modal Content Should Be